By listening I don't mean letting you talk, I mean actually listening to what you are saying and taking it into account.

 Sometimes it's about time.
 They want you in and out as fast as possible.
 Sometimes it's simply because they believe that owners don't know anything.

-It seems quite likely that Jasmine's recent ACL injury wasn't her first.
+It seems quite likely that Jasmine's first ACL injury wasn't actually her first.
 But when we took her to her vet at the time, we were sent home with “it looks like some soft tissue injury...”.

 When we took her to the vet because I was convinced that something wasn't right with her mouth, we were told that nothing was wrong.
 Guess what?
 It was – as we found out much later.